The Learner-Centered Microschool Accelerator—April 26-28, 2025

 Note:

 The schedule below may adjust based on participants' selected "major" and "minor" focus areas to ensure the experience is tailored to their learning needs.
-Our goal is to provide a deeply personalized and impactful accelerator, and we will adapt sessions accordingly to maximize relevance, engagement, and real-world application for each participant.
+Our goal is to provide a deeply personalized and impactful Accelerator, and we will adapt sessions accordingly to maximize relevance, engagement, and real-world application for each participant.

 Pre-Work Requirement: